danielfm/danielfm.github.io/_posts/2014-06-05-why-are-continuations-so-darn-cool.md

 used in practical situations.
 So grab [Racket](http://racket-lang.org) and let's go!

-**Edit:** I've changed some things in this post in response to some great comments in this
+**Update (Jun 20, 2014):**  I've changed some things in this post in response to some great comments in this
 [Reddit discussion](http://www.reddit.com/r/scheme/comments/27gn0j/why_are_continuations_so_darn_cool/) and this [blog post](http://jecxjo.motd.org/code/blosxom.cgi/coding/explain_continuations)
 by jecxjo.